 I recommend investing a bit of money in a decent audio interface.
 Very low budget ones can break easily or cause annoying static sounds in your recording.

-I highly recommend the Focusrite Scarlett 2i2 (3rd Gen) audio interface (Amazon link, Sweetwater Link).
-I have always found their audio interfaces have very good audio quality for their price point.
+I highly recommend the Focusrite Scarlett 2i2 (3rd Gen) audio interface (Amazon link, Thomann Link (EU)).
+I have always found their audio interfaces to have very good audio quality for their price point.
 It is a very popular interface and its build quality is superb.
 It records very nicely and has 2 inputs and 2 outputs.

 4) Audio cables